Ring Doorbell Installation (Instructions): How To Install Ring Doorbell 2, 3, 4, and Pro

 If you don’t have an existing doorbell, skip to the next section.

-If you do have an existing doorbell, make sure to shut the doorbell’s power off at your circuit breaker prior to installing.
+If you do have an existing doorbell, make sure to shut the doorbell’s power off at your circuit breaker prior to installing it.
 Remove the existing doorbell from the wall and disconnect the wires.

 Installing The Ring Doorbell